Visit the institution website for COVID‑19 updates

 A minimum of an upper second-class Bachelor's degree in Biochemistry, Cell Biology, Chemical Biology, Molecular Biology, Physics, Chemistry or similar subjects from a UK university, or an overseas qualification of an equivalent standard.
-Our studentship places are limited and highly sought after; previous research experience would provide a competitive edge to prospective candidates.

 Months of entry

+It is difficult to envisage modern research in molecular and cellular biology, and in microbiology, without strong computational, structural, and chemical biology components.
 In the era of ever expanding biological complexity, computational biology is crucial in making sense of the data.
 Similarly, structural biology and biophysics provide essential insights into the molecular mechanisms presiding over biological processes.
 In turn, the chemical information provided by 3-dimensional structures can be exploited in the design of small molecule reagents which are valuable cell and molecular biology tools.

 Course contact details